shabin5785/react-notes/Notes_2.md

   - usually react components are heirachially arranged.
 One below another in a tree structure.
 Using a portal we can render a component as a child of some other component , like a child of root.
 So we haev multipe childs for root instead of usual one.
 Commonly used for popup or modals.

   - we create portal using ReactDOM similar to creating root component.
 Now rendering portal against body as root causes the entire body to be replaced.
 So we usually create a placeholer in index.html and render portal under that.

+  - in nested elements, if an event occurs and is not handled by js, it bubbles up in heirarchy until its handled.